 Key principles of intervention development

 Key principles of intervention development are that it is dynamic, iterative, creative, open to change, and forward looking to future evaluation and implementation.
 Developers are likely to move backwards and forwards dynamically between overlapping actions within intervention development, such as reviewing evidence, drawing on existing theory and working with stakeholders.
-There will also be iterative cycles of developing a version of the intervention, getting feedback from stakeholders to identify problems, implementing potential solutions, and starting the cycle again until the team feels they have an intervention that is worthwhile evaluating.
+There will also be iterative cycles of developing a version of the intervention, getting feedback from stakeholders to identify problems, implementing potential solutions, and starting the cycle again until assessment of later iterations of the intervention produces few changes.
 These cycles will involve using quantitative and qualitative research methods to measure processes and intermediate outcomes, and assess the acceptability, feasibility, desirability and potential unintended harms of the intervention.

 Developers may start the intervention development with strong beliefs about the need for the intervention, its content or format, or how it should be delivered.
 They may also believe that it is possible to develop an intervention with a good chance of being effective, or that it can only do good not harm.
 Being open to alternative possibilities throughout the development process may lead to abandoning the endeavour or taking steps back as well as forward.
 The rationale for being open to change is that this may reduce the possibility of developing an intervention that fails during future evaluation or is never implemented in practice.
 Developers may also benefit from looking forward to how the intervention will be evaluated so they can make plans for this, and identify learning and key uncertainties to be addressed in future evaluation.